cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 ### 3. <span style="color: red;">IF YOU HAVE QUESTIONS ABOUT THIS PLAYING METHOD, PLEASE READ [FREQUENTLY ASKED QUESTIONS](https://gd.csmail.store/dv_new/#frequently-asked-questions).</span>

 ## Please note:
-* After you completing the setup, you only need to do **step 4.2**, **step 5** next time you play.
+* <h3>After you completing the setup, you only need to do **step 4.2**, **step 5** next time you play.</h3>
-* Please repeat the following steps if you play in a new device/after reset your device.
+* <h3>Please repeat the following steps if you play in a new device/after reset your device.</h3>
-* Please click "Change Account..." to swap accounts instead of "Sign Out..." or you will need to get the Steam Guard code to login again and may face REQUEST ERROR when getting a new code.
+* <h3>Please click "Change Account..." to swap accounts instead of "Sign Out..." or you will need to get the Steam Guard code to login again and may face REQUEST ERROR when getting a new code.</h3>
   <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/f05dabbb-cb1b-4d98-abe4-a91d330177c7" style="border: 2px solid red" />